pycom/pycom-documentation/content/updatefirmware/ltemodem.md

 * LR6.xx is for NB-IoT

 The firmwares for CAT-M1 and NB-IoT are fundamentally different and cannot be used interchangable.
 The last 5 numbers define the firmware version.
 A higher number represents a newer firmware.
-> Our newest prodcuts ship with firmware version CatM1 47510.
-There is no major difference between 41065 and 47510.
+> Our newest products ship with firmware version CatM1 47510.
+There is no major difference between the latest public version 41065 and 47510.

 The prefered method for updating the LTE modem is using `upgdiff-` files, as these updates are faster.
 Check in the zip archive wheter a upgdiff- update for your version is available.
 When using a `upgdiff-` file, you do not need to use `updater.elf`